/ 10 min read

 Building a Criminal Financial Infrastructure

 Earlier this year, KuCoin launched a local Thai crypto exchange in which the Mauerberger network took a stake via another VCC managed by Capital Asia Investments in Singapore.
-The control of Finansia, which held a digital asset license, gave the network something invaluable: a regulated, licensed gateway to move illicit funds between crypto and traditional finance under the cover of Thailand's crypto-friendly policies.
+The control of Finansia, which held a digital asset license, gave the network a regulated, licensed gateway to move illicit funds between crypto and traditional finance under the cover of Thailand's crypto-friendly policies.

 The Criminal Empire Behind the Payments